CATEGORIES

 Data Access Control

-Why you need data access control
+Why does data access control matter?

 Every business that collects, processes, or stores data should have a data access control policy and implementation to safeguard their data.
 The benefits of these data protection controls are maintaining public trust, avoiding liability for any data lost or damages caused through that loss, and securing valuable business information.